trueos/pcbsd/docs/help.rst

   installing or using a PBI, post the details in this forum.

 * `PBI Requests <http://forums.pcbsd.org/forumdisplay.php?f=61>`_: do you have a favorite application that is not currently available as a PBI?
 You can request it in this forum.
-Be sure to read the `Readme first <http://forums.pcbsd.org/showthread.php?t=13642>`_ post if this is your first PBI request.
+Be sure to read this `<http://forums.pcbsd.org/showthread.php?t=13642>`_ post if this is your first PBI request.

 * `Finished PBIs <http://forums.pcbsd.org/forumdisplay.php?f=63>`_: once a new PBI is created as the result of a PBI request, the original request is moved to this forum.

 * `Port Requests <http://forums.pcbsd.org/forumdisplay.php?f=73>`_: do you have a favorite application that is not currently available as a FreeBSD port?
 You can request it here.
 If someone does make a port, it can also be converted into a PBI as PBIs are based on FreeBSD ports.
-Again, read the
+Read this
-  `Readme first <http://forums.pcbsd.org/showthread.php?t=13743>`_ if this is your first port request.
+  ` <http://forums.pcbsd.org/showthread.php?t=13743>`_ first if this is your first port request.

 * `pkgng Discussion <http://forums.pcbsd.org/forumdisplay.php?f=86>`_: if you have problems installing software using pkgng or running an application installed using pkgng, post the details here.